Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 In addition to my work as a piano tuner Bern, I also offer private lessons in piano and languages — for anyone who wants to make musical progress, sharpen their ear, or simply ensure their English doesn’t sound more out of tune than their piano.

-Piano Tuning in Bern and Surrounding Areas
+Piano Lessons in Bern (Länggasse)

 Emmental & Oberaargau